Entropic order parameters and topological holography: Group symmetries

 $S_{3}$ has three irreps: the trivial representation $\boldsymbol{1}_{+}$, the sign representation $\boldsymbol{1}_{-}$, and the two-dimensional representation $\boldsymbol{2}$.
 The decomposition rules of the tensor products among these irreps read

 In the case where the $S_{3}$ symmetry is completely broken, both the symmetry and the physical boundary conditions of the SymTFT are taken to be Dirichlet.
 The associated Lagrangian algebra reads

 This is nothing but the group algebra of $G = S_{3}$ that serves as the representation space of the regular representation, where the number of times an irrep appears is equal to its dimension.
-From~\eqref{eq:Dir-S3}, the bulk topological lines of the form $([e],r)$ can end topologically on both symmetry and physical boundaries in $d_{r}$ different ways; these correspond precisely to the intertwiners $\mathcal{I}^{r}$.
-We denote by $\mathcal{I}^{r}_{ij}$ ($i,j = 1, \ldots, d_{r}$) the component of the intertwiner $\mathcal{I}^{r}$, where the bulk line ends on the symmetry (resp. physical) boundary in the $i$-th (resp. $j$-th) way.
-The symmetry-broken vacua can be obtained by linear combinations of the $\mathcal{I}^{r}_{ij}$, the number of which is equal to the order of $G$ in this case:
+From~\eqref{eq:Dir-S3}, the bulk topological line of the form $([e],r)$ can end topologically on both symmetry and physical boundaries in $d_{r}$ different ways; these correspond precisely to the components $\mathcal{I}^{r}_{ij}$ ($i,j = 1, \ldots, d_{r}$) of the intertwiner $\mathcal{I}^{r}$, where the bulk line ends on the symmetry (resp. physical) boundary in the $i$-th (resp. $j$-th) way.
+For the complete breaking of a finite symmetry group $G$, the expression~\eqref{eq:vacua-partial-SSB} of the $N = \sum_{r}d_{r}^{2} = |G|$ symmetry-broken vacua reduces to

-Using~\eqref{eq:fusion-rule-intertwiners},~\eqref{eq:decomposition-coefficient-expression}, and the orthogonality relation for the representations, it can be verified that the following expression for the vacua fulfils idempotency: